ACz-UniBi/openaire_fundamental_guidelines/README.rst

 thematic, data, and software repositories that contains those resource types and also of other research output.

-The work will be performed within the Hoirzon 2020 framework of the project
+The work will be performed within the Horizon 2020 framework of the project

     OpenAIRE-Advance,
     H2020-EINFRA-2017,